BenjaminYde/CPlusPlus-Guide/guide/containers/associative/std_multimap.md

+# `std::multimap`: The Ordered Multi-Dictionary

-`std::multimap` is a C++ container that stores key-value pairs in a sorted manner and allows for duplicate keys, unlike `std::map`.
+`std::multimap` is the C++ Standard Library's implementation of an ordered associative container that stores key-value pairs, sorted by key.
+Its defining feature, which separates it from `std::map`, is that it allows for duplicate keys.
+Each key can be associated with multiple different values.

-### Characteristics
+## Features

 - **Sorted Container**: The key-value pairs in `std::multimap` are automatically sorted upon insertion by their keys.
 Sorting is done using the `<` operator by default, or a custom comparator can be specified.